 Rick and his staff donate their time and resources for the non-profit organization Wish of a Lifetime which connects seniors to people, purpose, and passions to eliminate feelings of isolation and help them live vibrant, purposeful lives.

-Rick also has volunteered himself and his investigative staff in service to the Rocky Mountain Children’s Law Center.
+Rick also has volunteered himself and his Colorado Private Investigator staff in service to the Rocky Mountain Children’s Law Center.
 The Center provides legal services to indigent and low income parents regarding children’s legal issues.

 Rick maintains a substantial litigation support effort on behalf of attorneys in Colorado and across the country.
 He was recently called upon by a California law firm to locate a potential witness known only by her initials and a possible past residence in Boulder, Colorado.
 Rick found the woman in Scotland.